arananegra/webpack-module/README.md

 ```
 npm run build:dev # Start the parcel server using non-production build.
-npm run build:prod # Use parcel to build the project into ./dist using the default production settings by Parcel.
+npm run build:pro # Use parcel to build the project into ./dist using the default production settings by Parcel.
 ```